 Moon Festival became regularly celebrated.
 Part of that tradition was the passing out of cakes with sayings inside them.

 Fortune Cookies In Fun Colors & Flavors Make a Unique...
 And Tasty Treat!Fortune cookies became common in Chinese restaurants after World War II.
-While not traditionally part of Chinese cuisine, American customers expected desserts.
-So out of necessity the fortune cookies thus offered Americans something familiar with an exotic flair while still being economical for the Chinese vendors.
+While not traditionally part of Chinese cuisine, American customers expected some sort of dessert.
+So out of necessity, fortune cookies offered Americans something familiar with an exotic flair, while still being economical for the Chinese vendors.

-Although there have been a few cases reported of individuals actually liking the texture and flavor of fortune cookies, most consider the fortune to be the essence of the cookie.
+Although some people actually like the texture and flavor of standard restaurant fortune cookies, most people consider the fortune to be the essence of the cookie.
 Early fortunes featured Biblical sayings, or aphorisms from Confucius, Aesop, or Ben Franklin.
 Later, fortunes included recommended lottery numbers, smiley faces, jokes, and sage, if hackneyed, advice.
 Politicians have used them in campaigns, and fortunes have been customized for weddings and birthday parties.

 Since 1988, fortune cookies have become a valuable marketing

 and direct mail tool used by fortune 500 companies